aiwantaozi/infra-logging/Problem.md

 apiextensions-apiserver try to use the metav1 in itself vendor, will happen can't use k8s.io/apimachinery/pkg/apis/meta/v1 as k8s.io/apiextensions-apiserver/pkg/apis/apiextensions/v1beta1/vendor/k8s.io/apimachinery/pkg/apis/meta/v1

 Solve: delete the the vendor in the apiextensions-apiserver, and it will use the vendor in current project.

-## TODO
-1. k8s vendor clean, now I just use the whole k8s, need to add the sub package to the vendor.conf